 In our full-scale augmentation experiment we evaluated whether 60,000–80,000 tons (40,000–60,000 yd3) of sediment placed immediately downstream of the J2 Return each year could offset the sediment deficit sufficiently to stabilize the J2 Return Channel and prevent incision from progressing downstream.
 In this chapter we evaluated the effectiveness of augmentation via the morphological approach, using LiDAR data (constrained by hydraulic modeling) to measure actual volumetric change during the experiment.
 Our findings indicate that the J2 Return Channel remained degradational during the experiment, but bed erosion was reduced, and some areas of aggradation were observed in the first three miles downstream of augmentation.
 We also found that a large portion of sediment supply in the J2 Return Channel came from lateral erosion of channel banks.
 Finally, we found that the net volume change downstream of the J2 Return Channel between Overton Bridge and the KCD is dynamic but stable, with no observable signal from augmentation.

 In terms of quantitative change, bed degradation in the J2 Return Channel decreased by 45%–60% during the augmentation experiment.
 We attribute this reduction to augmentation activities because the decrease in erosion (approx. 20,000 to 40,000 yd3/yr) was roughly equal to the augmented material leaving the sediment augmentation project area.
 The movement of augmented material downstream away from the augmentation area is visible in Fig. 4.11.
 Given full-scale sediment augmentation arrested approximately half of bed degradation in the J2 Return Channel, the volume, location of augmentation, grain-size distribution, or other design factors may need to be adjusted to address the continued incision in the lower half of the channel.
-Doubling the annual augmentation volume could hypothetically offset remaining bed degradation, but mechanically augmenting 120,000–160,000 tons per year may incur challenges in terms of cost, physical supply, and ability to mobilize the sediment.
+Doubling the annual augmentation volume could hypothetically offset remaining bed degradation, but mechanically augmenting 80,000–120,000 yd3/yr may incur challenges in terms of cost, physical supply, and ability to mobilize the sediment.
 The Program’s current United States Corps of Engineers (USACE) Section 404 permit identifies seven sites from which sediment can be sourced with varying degrees of difficulty.
 At the current rate of augmentation, these sites have enough sediment for a total of 21 more augmentation projects.
 Without alteration to the existing permit, doubling the volume of augmented sediment would reduce the number of potential projects by half, with four years of source material from Jeffrey Island and six years of source material from more challenging sites along Plum Creek.

 Downstream of Overton Bridge, volume change analysis indicates a dynamic channel with a high degree of spatial and temporal variability during the augmentation period.
 Spatially, the reach from the Overton Bridge to CWR was stable to slightly aggradational, the CWR reach was slightly degradational, and the reach from CWR to the KCD structure was aggradational during augmentation years.
 Temporally, the channel bed (excluding lateral erosion) between Overton and KCD was net aggradational or relatively stable in three out of five years, but degradational from 2017–2019.
 When compared to the pre-augmentation period and normalized for discharge, we observed no major difference in bed erosion during the pre- and post-augmentation periods downstream of Overton Bridge.